Happily Ever After (Lost)

-"Happily Ever After" is the 11th television episode of the American Broadcasting Company's sixth season of the serial drama television series Lost and 114th episode overall.
-The episode was aired on April 6, 2010, on ABC in the United States.
-The episode was written by showrunners and executive producers Damon Lindelof & Carlton Cuse and directed by Jack Bender.
+"Happily Ever After" is the 11th episode of the sixth season of the serial drama television series Lost and 114th episode overall.
+The episode aired on April 6, 2010, on ABC in the United States.
+The episode was written by showrunners and executive producers Damon Lindelof and Carlton Cuse and directed by Jack Bender.
 The episode is centered on Desmond Hume.

-In 2007, Desmond Hume (Henry Ian Cusick) undergoes Charles Widmore's (Alan Dale) experiment and interacts with his "flash-sideways" counterpart where Desmond, Charlie Pace (Dominic Monaghan), and Daniel Widmore (Jeremy Davies) experience visions of their actual-universe counterparts.
+In 2007, Desmond Hume (Henry Ian Cusick) undergoes Charles Widmore's (Alan Dale) experiment and interacts with his "flash-sideways" timeline counterpart where Desmond, Charlie Pace (Dominic Monaghan), and Daniel Widmore (Jeremy Davies) experience visions of their actual-universe counterparts.

-"Happily Ever After" was watched by 9 million American viewers and received acclaim by critics and audiences alike, and is widely regarded as one of the best episodes of season six.
+"Happily Ever After" was watched by 9 million American viewers and received acclaim by critics and audiences alike.

 Plot

 2007 (original timeline)

-After being shot by Ben Linus (Michael Emerson) in the episode "Dead Is Dead", Desmond Hume (Henry Ian Cusick) awakens to discover that Charles Widmore (Alan Dale) has brought him back to the Island.
+After being shot by Ben Linus (Michael Emerson), Desmond Hume (Henry Ian Cusick) awakens to discover that Charles Widmore (Alan Dale) has brought him back to the Island.
 Desmond attacks Charles, who tells him the Island is not done with him, and that unless Desmond helps him, everyone he loves will be gone forever.
-He has his team prepare an electro-magnetic test, which kills a team member in the path of the toroids as they set up.
+He has his team prepare an electromagnetic test, which kills a team member in the path of the toroids as they set up.
 Desmond is bound to a chair and locked in with the toroids as the test is run.
 After Desmond survives the test, he agrees to help Charles.
-As Charles' team leads him away, they are ambushed by Sayid Jarrah (Naveen Andrews), who takes a willing Desmond away with him.
+As Charles' team leads him away, they are ambushed by Sayid (Naveen Andrews), who takes Desmond away with him.